-3.9.2 x265 api query
+3.10.2 x265 api query

 The second bit-depth introspection method is designed for applications which need more flexibility in API versioning.
-If you use x265\api\query() and dynamically link to libx265 at runtime (using dlopen() on POSIX or LoadLibrary() on Windows) your application is no longer directly tied to the API version that it was compiled against:
+If you use x265_api_query() and dynamically link to libx265 at runtime (using dlopen() on POSIX or LoadLibrary() on Windows) your application is no longer directly tied to the API version that it was compiled against:

-''' / x265_api_query:

-Retrieve the programming interface for a linked x265 library, like x265_api_get(), except this function accepts X265_BUILD as the second argument rather than using the build number as part of the function name.
+''' / x265_api_query: Retrieve the programming interface for a linked x265 library, like x265_api_get(), except this function accepts X265_BUILD as the second argument rather than using the build number as part of the function name.
 Applications which dynamically link to libx265 can use this interface to query the library API and achieve a relative amount of version skew flexibility.
-The function may return NULL if the library determines that the apiVersion that your application was compiled against is not compatible with the library you have linked with.
+The function may return NULL if the library determines that the apiVersion that your application was compiled against is not compatible '''